-Violette Szabo, a heroine of World War II
+Violette Szabo, a heroine of World War II.
+Snippets of French history.

 Violette Bushell was born in Paris to a French mother, who was a dressmaker, and an English taxi driver father.
 She had four brothers and was a tomboy.
 Along with her brothers, her father taught her to shoot at an early age.
 She was sporty and very fit.

 Her parents moved to England to live but, because it took them a while to settle, find a house and jobs, they left Violette and one of her brothers with an aunt in northern France.
 Violette’s French was fluent.
 She was eleven years old when she moved to the Brixton area of England In later years, she delighted her fellow spies and the hierarchy of the British Intelligence with her Cockney accent.

 Furthermore she was only 5’3″ (1.6 m), very pretty, slender and feminine.

 Violette left school when she was fourteen, as was the norm in working-class families, and found work in a variety of places.
 When war broke out she was working at the perfume counter in Woolworth’s on Oxford Street.
 Along with thousands of other British young women she joined the land army and from there went to work in an armaments factory in London.